ericgitangu/DevOps/README.md

 ## 🔧 Installation

-Clone the repository and install the dependencies using your preferred package manager.
+Clone the repository and install the dependencies using your preferred package manager (if you wish to modify the generated app directly, **it's recommended you use the script to set your preferences**).

 ```bash
 git clone https://github.com/EricGitangu/deveric-nextjs-15-scafold-app.git